Day 4 of 14

 Today’s Prayer

 God, I am going to be honest: I cannot feel You right now.
 The silence in this season has been deafening, and I have wondered more than once whether my prayers are reaching anywhere at all.
 But I am still here.
-I am still speaking to You, because I cannot think of anywhere else to go.
-Meet me in this silence.
-Let the fact that I am still praying be enough.
-I believe You are near, even when I cannot feel it.
+I am still speaking to You, because I cannot think of anywhere else to bring this.
+Meet me in this silence — even if I cannot feel it.
+Let the fact that I am still praying be its own kind of faith.
 Amen.

 Journal Prompt

 “Have you ever felt the absence of God during a hard season?
-What did that feel like?
-What, if anything, kept you praying or reaching toward Him even when it felt like He was silent?”
+What did that feel like — and what has kept you reaching toward Him, even when silence was the only answer you received?”